mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ### In between scale

-If Hero test scale numbers cannot be met we can add another checkpoint to gather aditional data before final implementation is ready
+Before the final solution is finished, we can add another checkpoint to collect further data if the Hero test scale numbers are not fulfilled.
+This will have custom scale values agreed upfront by all the parties and consitues an intermediary point in the DASH development.
+Usually becomes irrelevant as soon as the Hero test scale is achieved.

 ### Hero test